You’ll never know unless you Galapa-go.

 Some of our under-30 travellers prefer to get around with people their own age.
 If that’s you, you’re in the right place!

 Over 29?
 We’ve got over 900 other great adventures to choose from for solo travellers, friends, families, food lovers, hiking enthusiasts, and more.

 Collect solid gold bragging rights after climbing Isla Isabela's volcano.
-The views don't get much better than this
+The views up the top don't get much better than this!

 This trip involves a lot of travel by boat between the various Galapagos Islands.The good news is that seasickness can often be managed with medication and by consulting a health professional before your trip.

 This trip includes a 17 km hike (approximately 6-7 hours) on rocky terrain.
 We recommend bringing comfortable walking shoes that offer good support.

 Wildlife is a big focus on this trip, with activities like bird-watching, swimming and visits to museums.

 While you're free to go diving if you so choose, our leaders are specifically prohibited from recommending or assisting with booking this activity.
 This is part of Intrepid's internal safety policy.

 As this tour starts and finishes on the islands, there is the opportunity on the final day to forgo your flight back to Quito to stay on for Scuba Diving.
 We can offer this activity on the final day of the tour but it will require an extra night on the islands.
 See "Important Notes" below for details.